Elliot518/ElliotHelloTalkTopics/README.md

     - norm /nɔːrm/
         > an accepted standard or a way of behaving or doing things that most people agree with

+    - revere /rɪˈvɪr/
+        > to very much respect and admire someone or something

     - sequoia  /sɪˈkwɔɪ.ə/
         > a large Californian evergreen tree that can reach a height of more than 90 metres